Create an Azure file share

 The first section to complete to create a storage account is labeled Basics.
 This contains all of the required fields to create a storage account.
 To create a GPv2 storage account, ensure the Performance radio button is set to Standard and the Account kind drop-down list is selected to StorageV2 (general purpose v2).

-To create a FileStorage storage account, ensure the Performance radio button is set to Premium and the Account kind drop-down list is selected to FileStorage.
+To create a FileStorage storage account, ensure the Performance radio button is set to Premium and Fileshares is selected in the Premium account type drop-down list.

 The other basics fields are independent from the choice of storage account:

 - Storage account name: The name of the storage account resource to be created.
 This name must be globally unique, but otherwise can any name you desire.
 The storage account name will be used as the server name when you mount an Azure file share via SMB.

 - Location: The region for the storage account to be deployed into.
 This can be the region associated with the resource group, or any other available region.

 - Replication: Although this is labeled replication, this field actually means redundancy; this is the desired redundancy level: locally redundancy (LRS), zone redundancy (ZRS), geo-redundancy (GRS), and geo-zone-redundancy (GZRS).
 This drop-down list also contains read-access geo-redundancy (RA-GRS) and read-access geo-zone redundancy (RA-GZRS), which do not apply to Azure file shares; any file share created in a storage account with these selected will actually be either geo-redundant or geo-zone-redundant, respectively.

 The networking section allows you to configure networking options.
 These settings are optional for the creation of the storage account and can be configured later if desired.
 For more information on these options, see Azure Files networking considerations.